We asked 3,000 small businesses what they need from their accountants

 Accountants are seen as valuable for a range of services, but the data suggest that the majority still see you primarily as a source of value in traditional compliance areas, particularly tax.

 Given the focus on cash, it’s understandable that businesses would be wary of taking on additional costs.
 The services they consider most valuable are also the ones they’re most willing to pay for, suggesting they’ll focus on covering essential compliance costs, and be wary of risking capital on growth-driving services.

 |53% Of SMBs communicate with their accountant at least once a week.||49% Of SMBs see their accountant as a business partner|

 Most businesses communicate with their advisors often, which is reflected in the way nearly half of SMB owners see their accountant as a partner in their business.
 However, the relationship seems to be changing:

 - Younger SMB owners (18-34) are generally in much more frequent contact, being 2 times more likely to be in touch with their accountant at least once a week than those over 45.

 - SMB owners between 18-34 were twice as likely to see their accountant as a business partner than those over 55.

-Accountants were nearly always the largest individual selection.
+Accountants were usually the top choice, among financial planners, bookkeepers, management consultants, family and friends, and business troubleshooters.
 Financial planners were slightly more popular, by a margin of 1% – but a significant number of respondents were not sure who to approach for advice.

 - Digital will be the new normal: Even before 2020 made in-person business more difficult, consumers and companies going digital.
 You’ll need to meet entrepreneurs on their level and adapt to the way they want to work.